jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Tutorials/CSharpTutorial.md

 Before exploring the sample app, ensure that you've met the following prerequisites:

 * You must have [Visual Studio 2015](https://visualstudio.microsoft.com/downloads/) or later.
 * You must have a subscription key for Computer Vision.
-You can get a free trial key from [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=computer-vision).
-Or, follow the instructions in [Create a Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to Computer Vision and get your key.
+You can get a free trial key from [Try Cognitive Research Technologies](https://azure.microsoft.com/try/cognitive-services/?api=computer-vision).
+Or, follow the instructions in [Create a Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) to subscribe to Computer Vision and get your key.
 Take note of the service endpoint URL as well.

 ## Get the sample app